-Initial environmental and social screening has been carried out by the SIRAP PST which have informed the preliminary identification of impacts based on the extent of works described in Section 2.
-As more detailed design information becomes available and more extensive site visits are undertaken by the Design Engineer team, these impacts will be revisited and updated where necessary.
+The SIRAP PST has carried out initial environmental and social screening, which has informed the preliminary identification of impacts based on the extent of works described in Section 2.
+As more detailed design information becomes available and the design engineer team undertakes more extensive site visits, these impacts will be revisited and updated where necessary.